CheekyRetort/Cloud_Security/README.md

 The jumpbox was configured with ansible to enable infastructure as code.
 It automates the tasks of getting the servers up and running by a simple command.
 This enables us to expand quickly as our network grows or, in case of errors, repair virtual machines.

 The playbook implements the following tasks:
-- Configure Elk VM with Docker by using the apt module to install docker.io and python3-pip.
+- Configure the VM with Docker by using the apt module to install docker.io and python3-pip.
 - Use the pip module to install the Python Docker module.
-- Use the command module to increase the virtual memory and the systemctl module to use that newly availiable memory.
 - Download and launch the docker D*mn Vulnerable Web Application web container
 - Use systemd module to enable docker to run on boot.

 - The Playbook is duplicated below:

 ```yaml